 China, the world’s largest social-media market, is vastly different from its counterpart in the West.
 With online mobile consumption on the rise, Asian market trends have bypassed Western platforms and jumped straight into mobile purchasing, using social media apps like WeChat and Weibo to communicate and interact with customers.
 This has allowed brands the gateway to connect with prospective consumers on a more intimate level, advertising whilst they are conversing with friends, as appose to diverting attention whilst someone plays a game or reads an article.

 The Golden Age of Chinese Social Media

-Therefore, in an age of social media, internet and Apps, phone numbers are the Holy Grail in marketing.
-Here there is a genuine person linked to the number and a conversion of one to one in terms of marketing numbers.
+Therefore, in an age of social media, the internet, and Apps, phone numbers are the Holy Grail in marketing.
+Here there is a genuine person linked to the number and conversion of one-to-one in terms of marketing numbers.
 This form of 1-to-1 communication with a real customer on the other end is the number one priority for brands looking to bridge the offline and online relationship they have with consumers.